Work on women’s issues, past, present, and future

 Application packages must include all of the following to receive consideration:

 - Resume or curriculum vitae detailing your experience, career interests, and internship goals

 Send complete package by email (no direct mail) to the attention of Jennifer Krafchik, Acting Executive Director at firstname.lastname@example.org.
 No phone calls please.

 The National Woman’s Party is committed to diversity and encourages people of all ethnic, cultural, economic, and sexual orientations to apply.
 The National Woman’s Party is an equal opportunity organization and does not discriminate on the basis of race, color, religion, national origin, sex, age, veteran status, disability or sexual orientation.

 The National Woman’s Party (NWP) at Belmont-Paul Women’s Equality National Monument is the premiere women’s history site in Washington, D.C. and the oldest house on Capitol Hill, dating back to 1799.
 For more than sixty years, the trail-blazing National Woman’s Party (NWP) utilized the strategic location of the house to lobby for women’s political, social, and economic equality.
-This National Historic Landmark houses an extensive collection of suffrage banners, archives and artifacts documenting the continuing effort by women and men of all races, religions and backgrounds to win voting rights and equality for women under the law.
-Today, the museum holds the only intact political collection that documents both the woman suffrage and women’s rights movement in the 20th century, which is critical for the ongoing academic study of women’s political organizing and activities.
+This National Monument houses an extensive collection of suffrage banners, archives and artifacts documenting the continuing effort by women and men of all races, religions and backgrounds to win voting rights and equality for women under the law.
+Today, the museum holds the only intact political collection that documents both the woman suffrage and women’s rights movements in the 20th century, which is critical for the ongoing academic study of women’s political organizing and activities.
 The collection contains more than 30,000 books, periodicals, scrapbooks, political cartoons, textiles, photographs, organizational records, fine arts, decorative arts, and artifacts produced primarily by women, about women.